ceels/RSpec-and-Ruby/README.md

 I'm putting together a repo for a friend so she can have a go at teaching herself Ruby and RSpec.
 I'm using material from two repos - [alexch's learn_ruby](https://github.com/alexch/learn_ruby) and [ultrasaurus' test-first-teaching](https://github.com/ultrasaurus/test-first-teaching).

+This tool is aimed at people who already know some Ruby and want to know more about RSpec and TDD.

 To get started you need to have git installed on your command line.

 Check if it is there by typing (into the terminal)